whatsyourask/ctf/VulnHub/Warzone: 1/README.md

 ```
 javac -d . source.java
 ```
-To create jar file we need a manifest in which need to specify main class:
+To create a jar file we need a manifest in which need to specify main class:
 ```
 Manifest-Version: 1.0
 Main-Class: decrypt.Main